amalto/platform6-service-typescript/README.md

 ### Platform 6 UI components

 To help you build the user interface of your custom service, a set of components is ready for use on Platform 6.
-They can be included as a JavaScript dependency from the package [`@amalto/platform6-ui`](https://www.npmjs.com/package/@amalto/platform6-ui).
+They can be included as a JavaScript dependency from the library [`platform6-ui-components`](https://github.com/amalto/platform6-ui-components).

-The list of these components is available and documented on your local instance of Platform 6: http://localhost:8480/#/documentation.
+The documentation of these components is available [online](https://documentation.amalto.com/b2box/master/developer-guide/platform6-ui-components/docs/).

 ## How to run the demo?